Daethyra/Cybersecurity-References/README.md

 # Cybersecurity References 🛡️🔒

-Welcome to the a curated collection of cybersecurity resources, tools, and references for people of all skill levels.
+Welcome to my personal collection of cybersecurity resources, tools, and references.

 ## 📁 Directory Structure